digger1213/CruiserImproved/README.md

 ### Features
 All features can be configured or disabled in the generated .cfg file in BepInEx/config.
+Clients will copy the host's settings if both sides have the mod installed.
 - Ability to lean to look back around the side of the truck and through the small window by turning the camera around.
 - Increased seat height for better visibility over the Cruiser's hood.
 - Slight invulnerability for the Cruiser after taking damage to reduce the damage taken by rolling or multi-impacts at low speed.